 Client Zero: The Architect of the Apex

-The Impact: When the Bus Runs You Over
+The Impact: When the System Stalls

 The Total System Failure